Overview of single sign-on (SSO) for on-premises data gateways in Power BI

 - Denodo (Kerberos)

-When a user interacts with a DirectQuery report in the Power BI Service, each cross-filter, slice, sort, and report editing operation can result in queries that execute live against the underlying on-premises data source.
+When a user interacts with a DirectQuery report in the Power BI Service, each cross-filter, slice, sort, and report editing operation can result in queries that execute live against the underlying data source.
 When you configure SSO for the data source, queries execute under the identity of the user that interacts with Power BI (that is, through the web experience or Power BI mobile apps).
 Therefore, each user sees precisely the data for which they have permissions in the underlying data source.

 You can also configure a report which is set up for refresh in the Power BI Service to use SSO.
 When you configure SSO for this data source, queries execute under the identity of the dataset owner within Power BI.
 Therefore, the refresh happens based on the dataset owner's permissions on the underlying data source.
 Refresh using SSO is currently enabled only for data sources using Kerberos constrained delegation